raydeng2007/nba-crhome-extension/README.md

 #  NBA Chrome Extension

+this chrome extension is available on the [chrome store](https://chrome.google.com/webstore/detail/nba-game-alert/eenjjidegjlphgaapdolmhdhoongphmf) under the name `NBA game alert`.
 ## Chrome extension that allows user to keep track of the games that are happening that day as well as allows users to track
 ## their favorite teams via the option button.
 Here are some screenshots of what the app looks like.